Documents Needed To Get Your Ontario Divorce Started

 Documents Needed To Get Your Ontario Divorce Started- Simple divorce application

-You might have reached agreement with your spouse on all family law matters when you separated and now only want the court to grant a divorce, but your spouse does not want to agree to the divorce.
-A joint application is not possible, but you can still file for divorce using Form 8A and checking off the box labelled “Simple (divorce only).”
+You might have reached agreement with your spouse on all family law matters when you separated.
+Now you only want the court to grant a divorce.
+Sadly, your spouse does not want to agree to the divorce.
+A joint application is not possible.
+You can still file for divorce using Form 8A and checking off the box labelled “Simple (divorce only).”

 An application for a simple divorce can be completed and filed online.
+Filing for divorce online can be cheaper.
 Supporting documents as requested by the court after the filing of the application cannot be submitted online.
 They must be delivered to the court.
 The application must be served on your spouse who has an opportunity to serve an answer responding to your divorce application

 If you spouse does not agree about the divorce and will not reach agreement on the other family law matters, must use Form 8 as your application for divorce.
-This form must be filled out, printed and brought to the court for filing along with supporting documents as required by the court depending upon the family law matters you are asking a judge to decide.
+This form must be filled out, printed and brought to the court for filing.
+It must come with supporting documents as required by the court depending upon the family law matters you are asking a judge to decide.

 An experienced divorce lawyer can help

-It is always a good idea to speak with an Ontario lawyer with experience representing individuals in divorce and other family law matters.
-The legal advice, guidance and skilled representation of a lawyer can help to prevent costly mistakes that may occur by attempting to do your own paperwork.
+In conclusion, it is always a good idea to speak with an Ontario lawyer with experience representing individuals in divorce and other family law matters.
+The legal advice, guidance and skilled representation of a lawyer can help to prevent costly mistakes.
+These mistakes may occur by attempting to do your own paperwork.